Nespresso Vs Keurig (Which’s better pod coffee maker?)

 All you need to do is insert the pod inside the machine and push the button with the desired serving size and your coffee will be ready in minutes.

 Some models from Keurig and Nespresso include fully automatic built-in milk frothers for milk-based coffee drinks such as cappuccino and latte.
 These include Keurig K cafe and Lattissima and Creatista series from Nespresso.
-Also, a Standalone Aeroccino milk frother from Nespresso is available that you can buy with basic models at a discounted price.

 The Nespresso Vertuo line has taken the ease of use to the next level.
 It automatically detects the type of coffee pod and brews according to it, so you just need to insert the pod into the machine.